jboss-developer/jboss-eap-quickstarts/cdi-alternative/README.md

 Access the application
 ---------------------

-The application will be running at the following URL <http://localhost:8080/cdi-alternative-web/Demo>.
+The application will be running at the following URL <http://localhost:8080/cdi-alternative/Demo>.

 A message will display for the bean being injected during run time.

-The alternative version of the beans can be updated in beans.xml
+The alternative version of the beans can be updated in /WEB-INF/beans.xml by removing the <alternative> tag

+or

+change the class name to a different alternative.

+In this quickstart, in order to switch back to the default implementation, comment the <alternative> block.

 Undeploy the Archive
 --------------------